9 Best Processors For Data Science and Machine Learning [That Won’t Break The Bank]

 If you’re looking to take data science and machine learning seriously, look no further than the AMD Ryzen 5 2600X.

-This powerful CPU outperforms its more expensive competitor, the Intel I7-8700K, while being nearly half the price!
+This powerful CPU outperforms its more expensive competitor, the Intel I7-8700K while being nearly half the price!

 That’s right – you can get all the performance of a top-of-the-line CPU without spending a fortune.

-And with its internal Artificial Intelligence for optimal “guessing” during threads and automatic overclocking, you’ll get the most out of your CPU – without doing anything!
+With its internal Artificial Intelligence for optimal “guessing” during threads and automatic overclocking, you’ll get the most out of your CPU – without doing anything!

 Cons